MicrosoftDocs/power-automate-docs/articles/format-data-by-examples.md

 ---
 title: Use format data by examples to change the format of data with Power Automate | Microsoft Docs
-description: Learn to create expressions automatically, based on the output you want.
+description: Learn to use format data by examples to create expressions automatically, based on the output you want.
 services: ''
 suite: flow
 documentationcenter: na